Layr-Labs/eigenlayer-docs/docs/developers/avs-opset-slashing.md

 An Operator Set is a grouping of different types of work within a single AVS.
 Each AVS will have at least one Operator Set.
 The EigenLayer protocol does not enforce criteria for Operator Sets, however there are a few best practices to consider.

 Plan to logically group your AVS tasks (and verification) into separate Operator Sets.
-Each Operator Set can have its own design for:
+First organize your Operator Sets according to which conditions you wish to distribute Rewards for.
+These conditions could include:
 * Unique business logic.
 * Unique Stake (cryptoeconomic security) amount and types of token required to be allocated from Operators.
-* Rewards distribution.
 * Slashing conditions.
 * Ejection criteria.
 * Quantity of Operators and criteria for operators allowed.